poooi/poi-plugin-ezexped/README.md

 [![npm version](https://badge.fury.io/js/poi-plugin-ezexped.svg)](https://badge.fury.io/js/poi-plugin-ezexped)

+### Pending

+- Fix Great success indicator.

 ### 1.8.0

+- Credit to [OniJAM](https://github.com/OniJAM) for most of the contributions in this release.
-- Support expedition bonuse of daihatsu-class equipments released from 2021.
+- Support expedition bonuses of daihatsu-class equipments released from 2021
 - A bit update on expedition checkers.
 - Support for great success rate calculation.